-Chris Langdon is co-author of the 'Thinking the Unthinkable' study along with Nik Gowing.
-He is the Founder-Director of Reconciliation through Film, currently being established as a non-profit exploring the creative use of communications to help conflict resolution.
+Chris Langdon is co-author of the 'Thinking the Unthinkable' study with Nik Gowing, currently focusing on how leaders manage in an era of extraordinary uncertainty.
+Our focus is on culture, behavior and mindset.
+He is the Founder-Director of Reconciliation through Film, being established as a non-profit exploring the creative use of communications to assist conflict resolution.

-Chris was Managing Director of the Oxford Research Group (ORG) from 2010-2014, where he also directed the Israel Strategic Forum, for ORG from 2012-14.
-Chris has also worked extensively on questions of political reform in Europe with a focus on the Western Balkans.
+Chris was Managing Director of the Oxford Research Group (ORG) from 2010-2014, a London based center focusing on conflict resolution and global security policy.
+Chris has also worked extensively on questions of domestic political change in Europe with a special focus on the Western Balkans.
 He directed the Communicating Europe project for the European Stability Initiative from 2007-2010.
-As Associate Director of the Wilton Park Centre he chaired over 50 international conferences and workshops and directed two documentaries: Bosnia Story and Mitrovica, Chronicle of A Death Foretold?
-They are the precursors of the reconciliation through film approach, using documentary films to open-up conversations on difficult issues.
-His TV career jobs include: Europe Editor for the launch of APTV (1994-1996).
-His BBC roles from 1986-1994 included; Senior Foreign Affairs Producer, and Eastern Europe producer during the fall of communism.
-He was a researcher at London Weekend TV, principally on the Weekend World political programme (1980-1986).
-He joined ITN as a Trainee in 1978.
-He studied geography at Oxford University.
+As Associate Director of the Wilton Park Centre from 1997- 2008 he chaired over 50 international conferences and workshops mainly focusing on South East Europe.
+He directed two documentaries: Bosnia Story and Mitrovica, Chronicle of A Death Foretold?
+They are the precursors of the reconciliation through film approach, using documentary films to open-up conversations on complex issues.
+His previous, TV career includes: